List of Diary of a Wimpy Kid characters: Gramma

-Grandpa Heffley
+Grandpa

-Grandpa Heffley is Greg's unpredictable paternal grandfather, who is asked to babysit Greg and Rodrick in Rodrick Rules.
-He lives in a retirement home called Leisure Towers and enjoys playing games such as "Gutbusters" and Rummy, which the two boys find boring.
-Grandpa never watches any real shows on the television; instead he constantly has his television tuned to CCTV footage of the retirement home lobby, which he spends his time watching.
-Greg is his favorite grandson.
+"Grandpa" Heffley is Greg's unpredictable paternal grandfather, who is asked to babysit Greg and Rodrick in Rodrick Rules.
+Until Old School, he lived in a retirement community called Leisure Towers and enjoys playing games such as "Gutbusters" and Rummy, which the two boys find boring.
+Greg always wins at Gutbusters against Grandpa and Rodrick, due to not understanding the jokes, although he believes that Rodrick loses deliberately – Rodrick often takes a gulp of milk before Greg reads a card, and subsequently bursts out laughing, spitting the milk out all over Greg.
+Grandpa never watches any real shows on the television; instead, he constantly has his television tuned to CCTV footage of the retirement home lobby, which he spends his time watching.
+Greg is his favorite grandson which, unlike Gramma, he does not deny.
 Grandpa is known for preparing what he calls "watercress salad", a disgusting dish consisting of cold green beans and cucumbers floating in vinegar.
+Greg dislikes "watercress salad" to the point that he resorts to stuffing it inside his trouser pocket to conceal from Grandpa that he has not eaten it.
+One time, Rodrick, knowing that Greg dislikes "watercress salad", once gave Greg a very large helping, claiming that Greg loved it.
+Greg, not wanting to hurt Grandpa's feelings, reluctantly ate it, only to be given even more as a reward for cleaning his plate.
 It is stated that Grandpa never spent much time with Frank when he was a boy, and they seem to have a poor relationship.
 Grandpa once accidentally ran over Frank's dog with his car and lied to him about it, claiming that the dog ran away.
 Grandpa tells his son the truth many years later in Dog Days, expecting him to find it funny, but instead infuriating Frank.
-In Old School, Grandpa moves out of Leisure Towers after a rent hike and moves in with the Heffleys.
+In Old School, Grandpa moves out after a rent hike and moves in with the Heffleys.
 Grandpa dates online, and eventually accumulates a large number of girlfriends, culminating in him accidentally inviting all of them over and throwing a party with them.
-He has a girlfriend named Darlene in Hard Luck, but breaks up with her in Old School.
-Grandpa constantly criticizes Frank during his stay at the Heffleys' house.
-He has not been seen since Double Down, possibly implying that he moved out.
+He has a girlfriend named Darlene in Hard Luck, but is dumped by her in Old School.
+Grandpa constantly criticizes Frank during his stay at their home.

-In the second and third live-action films, Grandpa Heffley is portrayed by Terrence Kelly while in the 2022 animated film adaptation of Rodrick Rules, he is voiced by Ed Asner, who died a year before the film's release.
-The film was dedicated to Asner's memory.
+In the live-action films, Grandpa Heffley is portrayed by Terrence Kelly while in the 2022 animated film adaptation of Rodrick Rules, he is voiced by Ed Asner.
+The latter film was dedicated to Asner's memory who died a year before its release.